TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/Caching.rst

 located is cleared.
 Additionally the setting of TSConfig :ref:`TCEMAIN.clearCacheCmd <t3tsconfig:pagetcemain-clearcachecmd>` is evaluated for this page.

-The frontend plugin is on the page *Blog* with the *11*.
+The frontend plugin is on the page *Blog* with *uid=11*.
 As a storage folder for all the Blogs and Posts the SysFolder *BLOGS* is configured.
 If an entry is changed, the cache of the SysFolder *BLOGS* is emptied and also the TSConfig configuration :ref:`TCEMAIN.clearCacheCmd <t3tsconfig:pagetcemain-clearcachecmd>` for the SysFolder is evaluated.